 Typical kind of businesses foreigners start in Thailand:

 - “Entertainment Venues” like Beer Bars, Go Go Bars, Massage Salons, G-Clubs)

 3. Working online

 By far the biggest community of foreigners working online is found in Chiang Mai.
-It’s easy to explain why: Chiang Mai has the best climate in Thailand, being surrounded by beautiful hills, having everything you need as it’s the biggest city in northern Thailand with malls, international restaurants and quite a happening nightlife, while at the same time it’s not too much like in Bangkok means you don’t get easily distracted from whatever you are working on.
+It’s easy to explain why: Chiang Mai has the best climate in Thailand, surrounded by beautiful hills and everything you need as it’s the biggest city in northern Thailand with malls, international restaurants and quite a happening nightlife, while at the same time it’s not too “much” like in Bangkok means you don’t get easily distracted from whatever you are working on.

-It takes a lot of time, usually years of hard work without initial returns, before you figure out how to make money online so you really need to be passionate and patient about it especially if you are trying to make money out of a blog – like Thailand Redcat, which took me 2 years and two domain changes until I had some good content on it that attracted the masses and started to understand the concepts of SEO before I could eventually monetize it.
+It takes a lot of time, usually years of hard work without initial returns, before you figure out how to make money online so you really need to be passionate and patient about it especially if you are trying to make money out of a blog – like Thailand Redcat, which took me 2 years and two domain changes until I had some good content on it that attracted a lot of people and started to understand the concepts of SEO before I could eventually monetize it.

 Common ways to make money online (not just in Thailand but everywhere):

 - Blog (Affiliate commissions, product sales, placements of ads, paid guest posts etc.)